byteduck/duckOS/README.md

 The code for these can be found in [services](services/).

-- init (/bin/init): The init system for duckOS.
+- Init (/bin/init): The init system for duckOS.
-- pond (/bin/pond): The (very-WIP) window manager / compositor for duckOS.
+- Pond (/bin/pond): The window manager / compositor for duckOS.
+- Quack (/bin/quack): The sound server for duckOS.

 ### GUI Programs